kfir4444/ARC_T3_Workshop/README.md

 To install:

-Create a Code directory using the Files by right- clicking on the background and choosing "New Folder".
+Create a Code directory using the Files application by right clicking on the background and choosing "New Folder".

 Next, open a terminal in the that folder.